ping-payments/ping_python_sdk/doc/api_resources/payments_api/paymentOrder.md

 # Update Payment Order

-Updates a payment order.
-Used for updating which split tree to use when splitting.
+Updates a payment order with a new split tree datastructure.

-You need to create a PaymentsApi object with a `tenant_id` as a parameter to access `update_payment_order()`.
-You can also send in an environment parameter if you wish to test your code towards a `sandbox` environment but the default value is `production`.
-This function can also requires a `payment_order_id` of the payment order you want to update and a new `split_tree_id` as a parameter.
-If the tenant_id exists and there is a split tree with the given `split_tree_id`, this function will return a successfull response.
-Otherwise an error object is returned.
+The new split tree datastructure is used for splitting payments in the payment order between payment recipients.

+Using `update_payment_order()`:

+-   Create a PaymentsApi object with a `tenant_id` as a parameter to access get_payment_order().
+-   Send in an environment parameter to test your code in `sandbox` mode.
+The default value is `production`.

+update_payment_order() takes a `payment_order_id` and a `split_tree_id`, and updates a payment order matching the payment_order_id. create_payment_order() returns an error object if the payment_order_id is invalid.

 ```python
 def update_payment_order(payment_order_id, split_tree_id)